apache/beam/learning/prompts/documentation-lookup-nolinks/34_change_coders_data_encoding.md

         // Specify whether this coder produces deterministic encodings
         // Throw NonDeterministicException if not deterministic
     }

-    @Override
-    public boolean isRegisterByteSizeObserverCheap(YourType value, Context context) {
-        // Optional: Specify whether registering a ByteSizeObserver is cheap for 'value' return true;  // or false based on your implementation }
 }
 ```

-Replace 'YourType' with the actual type for which you want to create a new 'Coder', and implement the necessary methods based on your encoding/decoding logic.
+Replace `YourType` with the actual type for which you want to create a new `Coder`, and implement the necessary methods based on your encoding/decoding logic.

-For more details about working with coders, you can refer to the [Apache Beam documentation on data encoding and type safety](https://beam.apache.org/documentation/programming-guide/#data-encoding-and-type-safety).